getbubblenow/bubble-docs/releases/adventure.md

 Our support for cert-pinned apps has been expanded but is not yet comprehensive.

 Another purpose of this beta is identifying apps to add to our cert-pinned whitelist, so they also "just work".

+### Web Design
+Our web app is being revised.
+We are replacing the current (default bootstrap) styling with a branded UI that matches the app experience.
+Until then, please bear with us and our not-so-great web design.